-The first agreement was executed on July 1, 2021, to lease maintenance vehicles and requires 36 monthly payments of \$417.
+The City entered into two lease agreements during the past fiscal year.
+The first agreement was executed on July 1, 2022, to lease maintenance vehicles and requires 36 monthly payments of \$417.
 There are no variable payment components of the lease.
 The lease liability is measured at a discount rate of 8%, which is the stated rate in the lease agreement.
-As a result of the lease, the City has recorded a right to use asset with a net book value of \$8,931 at June 30, 2022.
-The right to use asset is discussed in more detail in the Intangible Asset section A.6. of this note.
+The liability balance as of June 30, 2023 is \$9,220.

-The second agreement was executed on January 1, 2022, to lease a copy machine and requires 60 monthly payments of \$403.
+The second agreement was executed on January 1, 2023, to lease a copy machine and requires 60 monthly payments of \$403.
 There are no variable payment components of the lease.
 The lease liability is measured at a discount rate of 5%, which is the stated rate in the lease agreement.
-As a result of the lease, the City has recorded a right to use asset with a net book value of \$19,300 at June 30, 2022.
-The right to use asset is discussed in more detail in the Intangible Asset section A.6. of this note.
+The liability balance as of June 30, 2023 is \$19,451.

-The future minimum lease obligations and the net present value of these minimum lease payments as of June 30, 2022, were as follows:
+The future minimum lease obligations and the net present value of these minimum lease payments as of June 30, 2023, were as follows: